Brazil dengue outbreak exposes tough challenge for Rousseff

-SAO PAULO (Reuters) - An epidemic of dengue fever is fanning public anger over what Brazilians say is President Dilma Rousseff’s biggest challenge - the sad state of the national healthcare system.
+SAO PAULO, May 12 (Reuters) - An epidemic of dengue fever is fanning public anger over what Brazilians say is President Dilma Rousseff’s biggest challenge - the sad state of the national healthcare system.

 About 750,000 cases of the mosquito-borne virus have been confirmed this year in this country of 200 million people, leading to waits of four hours or longer at some hospitals.